 HRV – Influencing Factors

-A good functioning autonomic nervous system tries continuously to outbalance the sympathetic and parasympathetic area, reflecting itself in a good and strong Heart Rate Variability.
+A good functioning autonomic nervous system tries continuously to balance the sympathetic- parasympathetic area, reflecting itself in a good and strong Heart Rate Variability.

-Characteristic for our western industrialized and stressed society is the dominant sympathetic state of most people life.
-Through the constant “fight and flight” mode of our body we “train” our heart like body builders to a rigid state and into a decreased Heart Rate Variability.
+The dominant sympathetic state of most people is characteristic of our Western, industrialized and stressed society.
+Through the constant “fight or flight” mode of our body we “train” our heart like body builders to a rigid state and into a decreased Heart Rate Variability.

-Many HRV studies show, that the HRV decreases continuously during one’s life.
-Nevertheless it is interesting, that even though this seems to be the common rule, people, who have a balanced and healthy life style maintain a strong HRV up to high ages.
+Many HRV studies show that the HRV decreases continuously during one’s lifetime, Nevertheless, even though this seems to be the common rule, it is interesting that people, who have a balanced and healthy lifestyle, maintain a strong HRV up to a high age.

 The HRV is thus very helpful to reflect one’s real lifestyle and monitor one’s actual state .